 They embrace visuals.
 A blogger is no exception to a marketer.
 Every blog post you write is an idea that you hope to sell.
 Embracing visual content is becoming a necessity, and therefore, you should take time to learn everything there is about visual marketing.

 If you can, create a video for your main website.
 Welcome your new site visitors with a warm embrace and a classy real tone that assures people that you are a person too and not another robot behind the screens.

-For services, you can think of creating a whiteboard explainer video, and guide your prospects through the processes involved, all in an under the 2-minutes video
+For services, you can think of creating a whiteboard explainer video, and guide your prospects through the processes involved, all in an under the 2-minute video

 You can also create videos for your most popular posts.
 Tutorial videos.
 Teach your visitors how to go about a service platform XYZ ETC.

 Add your own personality or your entire business culture to your blog/website with the right photos.

-Great photos evoke emotions, they tell a great story and help you connect with your readers.
+Great photos evoke emotions, tell a great story, and help you connect with your readers.

 You can show transitional photos, which showcase your Before and After results.
 These are particularly great for those who are in the fitness niche.